By CLAUDIA LAUER and VANESSA A. ALVAREZ

 The U.S. Department of Education’s Office of Civil Rights, which receives dozens of parental language complaints each year, issued guidance in 2015 on the legal obligation to communicate with parents in languages they understand, saying neither students nor untrained bilingual staff should translate.
 It also says translators should know any specialized terms or concepts in both languages.

-Monley said the Philadelphia district meets those guidelines.
-She said it provides school and district staff with guidance on when and how to use BCAs or the other contracted translation options.
-Annual refresher trainings are required only for “key staff,” which doesn’t include most teachers.
+Monley said the office provides school and district staff with guidance on when and how to use BCAs or the other contracted translation options.
+Annual refresher trainings are only required for “key staff,” which doesn’t include most teachers.

-Philadelphia City Councilmember Helen Gym, who has spent years advocating for education and immigration issues, said she wants interpreters in every school every day, as well as more multilingual staff including counselors and nurses, saying there are still parents being left out.
+Philadelphia City Councilmember Helen Gym, who has spent years advocating for education and immigration issues, said she wants interpreters in every school every day, as well as more multilingual staff including counselors and nurses.

 “We have a long way to go to enforce the language access mandates that are clearly in the legal books and were in fact the source of many different lawsuits and consent decrees,” she said.